tylerneylon/video-scripts/learn_lua_in_an_hour/part17.md

     function Grapher:setup_char_table(eqn)
       local f = loadstring('local x = ...; return ' .. eqn)

-This line is probably going to be the most single integesting line because it's going to do the most nontrivial work in the program.
+This line is probably going to be the single most interesting line because it's going to do the most nontrivial work in the program.
 What I'm going to do is parse and compile `eqn` as, basically,